How are your provisioning choices different for a short trip versus a long one?

 Buying groceries today, it struck me how the items I buy are different depending on whether I’m buying food for just a few days or for “the pantry” — that is, provisioning for the longer term.

-The topic hit me as I was buying some canned tomatoes and a gentleman was standing there, staring at all the types: whole tomatoes, fire roasted tomatoes, tomatoes for chili, tomatoes with chilies, Italian-style tomatoes, stewed tomatoes, diced tomatoes, petite diced tomatoes, tomatoes with no added salt . . . well, you get the picture.
+I was buying some canned tomatoes and a gentleman was standing there, staring at all the types: whole tomatoes, fire roasted tomatoes, tomatoes for chili, tomatoes with chilies, Italian-style tomatoes, stewed tomatoes, diced tomatoes, petite diced tomatoes, tomatoes with no added salt . . . well, you get the picture.
 He said, “My wife just said to get a can of tomatoes.
 She didn’t tell me there were choices!”

 Right then, it hit me.
+Unconsciously, I make provisioning choices.
 If I’m planning a specific meal — say for a short trip — I may buy a specific item to use in that meal.
 An example would be a can of tomatoes with Italian seasoning if spaghetti is on the menu.
 But if I’m buying a bunch of cans of tomatoes to use over the next month because they might be hard to find, I’ll buy just generic diced tomatoes and add my own seasonings whenever I’m using them.

 Similarly, on a one-week charter, I might take a package of a rice side dish to have with the chicken breasts that I’m also having.
 But if I’m just stocking up on food for the next several weeks, without a specific meal plan, I’ll just buy a bag of rice.